 Should I Use Organic Tomatoes?

 Yes!
 Tomatoes are a big part of the Environmental Working Group's Dirty Dozen Report of 2023.
 Because they're so sweet, tomatoes are a heavily sprayed crop.
-Organic tomatoes are definitely worth the additional expense.
+Organic tomatoes are worth the additional expense.
 Please wash them well before consuming them.

 What's a Good Alternative For Tortilla Chips?